 What's happening: Your Google Business Profile has your address and phone number.
 Maybe a few photos from when you opened.
 Zero posts.
 Possibly a few unanswered reviews.

 Why it fails: For local searches like "ketamine clinic near me," "TMS therapy [city]," or "Spravato provider near me," your Google Business Profile IS your homepage.
 Google's AI Overviews now pull directly from GBP data.
 If your profile is thin or if you haven't listed all three treatments individually, you're invisible to patients who are most ready to book.
+For a complete breakdown of local SEO strategy, see our Google Maps ranking guide for ketamine clinics.

 The fix: